-This study aims to evaluate the impact of new reading coach provision (the Read Well project), which will support access to books and reading in areas of high social deprivation and health need in the North East of England, with the aim of promoting health and wellbeing.
+Our study aims to evaluate the impact of the ‘Reading for Wellbeing’ project, which will support access to books and reading in areas of high social deprivation and health need in the North East of England, with the aim of promoting health and wellbeing.

 Part-time reading coaches will be recruited for one year to work within communities in the local authority areas of County Durham, Gateshead, Middlesbrough, North Tyneside and Northumberland.